 B] Supporting Letters:

 Please list here the names of people providing letters of support.
-The letters of support should be submitted at the end of this document or as separate attachments when you submit your nomination package (a minimum of two letters are needed) Letters should not exceed 500 words.
+The letters of support should be submitted at the end of this document or as separate attachments when you submit your nomination package (a minimum of two letters are needed).
+Letters should not exceed 500 words.

 The nominations form is not complete without the letters of support.
 If there are particularly important passages in the letters that you wish to bring to the Board’s attention, please highlight them in BOLD.
 We suggest that letters address the individual’s contributions to: